Ice hockey in Seattle: Failed attempts to acquire an NHL team (1974–2017)

 On June 12, 1974, the NHL announced new expansion teams in Denver and Seattle that would start play in the 1976–77 season.
 Vince Abbey led the Seattle group.
 The Seattle team, which according to season ticket promotions would have kept the WHL name of Totems, never played a game.
 The NHL rescinded the expansion offer later in 1974 after Abbey missed deadlines to pay a deposit and a franchise fee.
 Abbey and Eldred Barnes filed an antitrust lawsuit against the NHL, seeking $30 million in damages.
 In December 1983, a judge dismissed the suit while the trial was in progress and ordered the plaintiffs to pay the Vancouver Canucks US$600,000 in damages on a counterclaim.

-In June 1975, Abbey tried to purchase the Pittsburgh Penguins with the intention to move the team to Seattle when they were sold in a bankruptcy auction for US$4.4 million.
+On June 29, 1975, Abbey tried to purchase the Pittsburgh Penguins with the intention to move the team to Seattle when they were sold in a bankruptcy auction for US$4.4 million.

 Another local group attempted to bring an NHL expansion team to Seattle in 1990, but the deal failed due to the financial terms that the NHL demanded.
 Then-Seattle SuperSonics owner Barry Ackerley committed to submitting an expansion application to the NHL by a September 15, 1990, deadline as part of a proposed new arena deal, provided that a group could be found willing to meet the NHL's asking price of $50 million.
 His son Bill, president of the Ackerley Group, worked with Bill Lear of the First National Bank of Chicago, in order to find an ownership group for the prospective franchise.
 The only group to step forward was led by Microsoft executive Chris Larson and former Seattle Totems player and coach Bill MacFarland.
 Ackerley and the Larson–MacFarland group met multiple times, but the Larson–MacFarland group determined that the expansion franchise was worth $15 million less than what the NHL was asking for.

 Ackerley rescinded Seattle's bid without Larson's or MacFarland's knowledge.
 Larson and MacFarland told the Seattle media that the Ackerley Group cost Seattle a chance at an NHL team.
 Ackerley responded that Seattle lost its chance because Larson and MacFarland were unwilling to accept the NHL's expansion terms.
 Among the unfavorable terms were very high season ticket requirements; a 20-year arena lease with a "substantial" share of arena revenues from concessions, parking, and ad signage; priority status for postseason arena dates; and a secured US$5 million line of credit in case the league had to take over ownership of the team.
 The NHL, unable to come to an agreement with any owners in Seattle, instead sold two new franchises to groups in Ottawa and Tampa Bay.